Configure NAT for threat defense

 • To add a rule, click the Add Rule button.

-• To edit a rule, click Edit (edit icon) for the rule.
+• To edit a rule, click the Edit (edit icon) icon next to the rule.

-• To delete a rule, click Delete (delete icon) for the rule.
+• To delete a rule, click the Delete (delete icon) icon next to the rule.

 • To select more than one rule to enable, disable, or delete, click the checkbox for the rules, or the checkbox in the header, then perform the action.